UX DesignDrawingsExperimental TechArticles

 Workflow Optimization

-However, the airline’s legacy process has struggled to keep pace with modern post-COVID operating conditions resulting in higher error rates, regulatory violations, and costly fines.
+This workflow has struggled to keep pace with modern post-COVID operating conditions resulting in the airline receiving costly fines from regulatory violations.

 75%